Things You Thought You Knew – Head in the Clouds

 And since all our evidence tells us life began in the oceans, that's why we can't wait to get our hands on that ocean to see if there's any life forms

 on Europa, which we would have to then call them Europeans.
-Europeans, because that's with life on Europa.
+Europeans, right?
+Because we've lived on Europa.

+What are you going to do?
 Or we could just call them, you know, space white people.
-What?
-They're Europeans.

 They're jokes, people.
 Stop it.

 So that's it.
-Chuck, that's yet another Star Talk Explainer delivered to you from the Cosmic Crib.
+Chuck, that's yet another Star Talk Explainer delivered to you from the Cosmic Creed.